Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 4. Create an item account id associated to the hashed serial number(s)
 5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account id(s) related to NFC tag(s)

-> Note; A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements
+> A hash is used to ensure pseudonymity of the data to comply with data protection regulation and other legal requirements

 >Multiple NFC devices can be used, each associated with its respective account id for recovery